Support

 Cost-Per-Use divides each subscription's monthly cost by how often you actually use the service (estimated from transaction patterns and engagement signals).
 A $15/month gym membership you visit 20 times costs $0.75 per use — great value.
 A $12/month streaming service you haven't used in 6 weeks has an infinite cost-per-use — a cancellation candidate.

-What if Comma detects a subscription that isn't one?
+What if Comma classifies a subscription differently than I would?

 Tax Intelligence